Content Warning: This review mentions suicide and bullying. If there is any possibility that these topics will trigger you please stop reading here.

 At this point, I’m going to stop recapping the episode and explain why I called Wonder Egg Priority a more traumatic Madoka Magica.
 You see, after the flashback, we understand that the statue is Ai’s friend and Ai’s goal is to get her back to life.
 But in order to do that, Ai has to help the girls that live in the Wonder Eggs.

 Also, I called Wonder Egg Priority a more traumatic Madoka Magica because of the way it was advertised.
 The promo videos had all the makings for a cute, slice of life, shoujo series.
-The posters were cute wholesome pictures of our main characters.
-I, again, went into this expecting a cute shojo (possibly shojo ai) anime.
-At least Madoka Magica let us get comfortable before breaking our hearts and brains.
+The posters were cute wholesome pictures of our main cast.
+I, again, went into this expecting a cute shojo (possibly shojo ai) anime about love, friendship, and acceptance.
+The fact that this anime throws the viewer in the deep end and destroys your heart and brain immediately is a bit jarring.
+At least Madoka Magica gave us three episodes to establish a false sense of security before ripping our hearts out.

 I am most definitely going to continue following the series.
 I’m too invested in the story at this point and I need to know more.
 As the series continues we get more glimpses into Ai’s past and learn more about why her friend committed suicide.
 We also see Ai make friends with other girls who are buying Wonder Eggs for their own reasons.
 This anime is an emotional roller coaster and I cant get off.